CHECKING OUT THE KETOGENIC DIET

 The ketogenic diet has been claimed by some users to have reversed or reduced the symptoms of heart disease, arthritis, autism, depression, bipolar disorder, acne, Parkinson’s disease, ALS (Lou Gehrig’s disease), multiple sclerosis, Alzheimer’s disease, and even cancer.
 There are no controlled studies that we know of that can support these claims, but many of those reported benefits have been mentioned in internet discussions and on the Charlie Foundation website, charliefoundation.org, which we mentioned earlier.
 The ketogenic diet has also been reported to improve recovery from brain trauma, which could be worth exploring by football players, boxers, motocross racers, and downhill mountain bikers.
 You can Google those topics and check the Charlie Foundation website to read more about those reported benefits.

 It would appear that the ketogenic diet may offer its greatest benefits to the brain and the central nervous system, even though it’s most frequently used today as an aid to causing weight loss.
 Interestingly, one of the common side effects reported for the ketogenic diet is a sense of euphoria.
-That suggests that reducing the fat content of our daily diets may have increased the prevalence of depression in people who have cut back on fat in their diets.
+That suggests that reducing the fat content of the foods we eat may have increased the prevalence of depression in America

 It’s worth noting that Canadian psychology professor Jordan Peterson, PhD, and his daughter, Mikhaila Peterson, have claimed in interviews that an all-meat, “carnivore” diet freed both of them from lifelong depression and inflammation problems.
 A simple Google search can find interviews with the Petersons where they talk about their experiences.